JSdoubleL/DISCO/README.md

 *TODO add more details.* Given a list of multi-copy gene trees, DISCO does the following for each tree:

-1. Run the ASTRAL-Pro rooting and tagging algorithm to determine the best estimate of orthology.
+1. Run the ASTRAL-Pro rooting and tagging algorithm ([Zhang et. al. 2020](https://doi.org/10.1093/molbev/msaa139)) to determine the best estimate of orthology.
 2. Decompose gene tree by splitting off the smallest subtree under every duplication event, yielding a set of single copy trees.

 ## Dependencies